Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations

-In neural studies using maximum entropy models, electrophysiologists typically measure the time-averaged firing rates $\mu_i = \avg{s_i}$ and pairwise event rates $\nu_{ij} = \avg{s_i s_j}$ and fit the maximum entropy model consistent with these constraints, yielding a Boltzmann distribution for an Ising spin glass~\cite{hertz_spin_glass}.
-This ``inverse" problem of inferring the interaction and magnetic field terms in an Ising spin glass Hamiltonian that produce the measured means and correlations is nontrivial, but there has been progress~\cite{Tanaka:1998p1984,Hinton2006,Hyvarinen:2007p5984,Broderick:2007p2761,azhar_2010,MPF_PRL}.
+In neural studies using maximum entropy models, electrophysiologists typically measure the time-averaged firing rates $\mu_i = \avg{s_i}$ and pairwise event rates $\nu_{ij} = \avg{s_i s_j}$ and fit the maximum entropy model consistent with these constraints, yielding a~Boltzmann distribution for an Ising spin glass~\cite{hertz_spin_glass}.
+This ``inverse'' problem of inferring the interaction and magnetic field terms in an Ising spin glass Hamiltonian that produce the measured means and correlations is nontrivial, but there has been progress~\cite{Tanaka:1998p1984,Hinton2006,Hyvarinen:2007p5984,Broderick:2007p2761,azhar_2010,MPF_PRL,Tkacik_2013}.
 The maximum entropy distribution is not the only one consistent with these observed statistics, however.
-In fact, there are many others, and we will refer to the complete set of these as the ``solution space'' for a given set of constraints.
-Little is known about the minimum entropy permitted for a particular solution space.
+In fact, there are typically many {such distributions}, and we will refer to the complete set of these as the \textit{solution space} for a~given set of constraints.
+Little is known about the minimum entropy permitted for a~particular solution space.

-Our question is, given a set of observed mean firing rates and pairwise correlations between neurons, what are the possible entropies for the system?
-We will denote the maximum (minimum) entropy compatible with a given set of imposed correlations up to order $n$ by $S_n$ ($\tilde{S}_n$).
-The maximum entropy framework~\cite{Schneidman_Nature_2006} provides a hierarchical representation of neural activity: as increasingly higher order correlations are measured, the corresponding model entropy $S_n$ is reduced until, at least in principle, it reaches a lower limit.
-Here we introduce a complementary, minimum entropy framework: as higher order correlations are specified, the corresponding model entropy $\tilde{S}_n$ is increased until all correlations are known.
-The range of possible entropies for any given set of constraints is the gap ($S_n - \tilde{S}_n$) between these two model entropies, and our primary concern is whether this gap is greatly reduced for any observed first- or second-order statistics for any system size $N$.
-We find that the gap grows linearly with $N$, up to a logarithmic correction.
+Our question is: Given a~set of observed mean firing rates and pairwise correlations between neurons, what are the possible entropies for the system?
+We will denote the maximum (minimum) entropy compatible with a~given set of imposed correlations up to order $n$ by $S_n$ ($\tilde{S}_n$).
+The maximum entropy framework~\cite{Schneidman_Nature_2006} provides a~hierarchical representation of neural activity: as increasingly higher order correlations are measured, the corresponding model entropy $S_n$ is reduced (or remains the same) until it reaches a~lower limit.
+Here we introduce a~complementary, minimum entropy framework: as~higher order correlations are specified, the corresponding model entropy $\tilde{S}_n$ is increased (or unchanged) until all correlations are known.
+The range of possible entropies for any given set of constraints is the gap ($S_n - \tilde{S}_n$) between these two model entropies, and our primary concern is whether this gap is greatly reduced for a~given set of observed first- or second-order statistics.
+We find that, for many cases, the gap grows linearly with the system size $N$, up to a~logarithmic correction.

-We will restrict ourselves here to symmetric constraints; that is, values of \emph{mean firing rates} and \emph{pairwise correlations} are uniform: